Frequently Asked Questions

 - Lumpectomy or lymph node dissection -- Removing lump(s) and nearby tissues or lymph nodes.

-- Mastectomies -- Removing one or both breasts.
+- Mastectomies -- Removing one or both breasts and physical complications of all stages of the mastectomy, including lymphedemas.

 - Preventive mastectomies – Removing one or both breasts for women at high risk for breast cancer.